Length of stay: 3 days

 Day 1: St. Stephen’s Cathedral

 We left Salzburg earlier in the morning and took the train straight to Vienna.
 We arrived at our accommodations around lunch time.
-We dropped off our bags and we eager to get back outside to enjoy the lovely weather while we could as the forecast for the remainder of our trip was calling for rain.
+We dropped off our bags and were eager to get back outside to enjoy the lovely weather while we could as the forecast for the remainder of our trip was calling for rain.
 We walked down to St. Stephen’s Cathedral, located in the heart of the historic town centre.

 We purchased an all-inclusive ticket, which provided access to the inner part of the cathedral (along with an audioguide), catacombs, South Tower, and North tower.